epic-sudo/sort-of-web-goodinator/README.md

 ### Folder Notice
 Because this extension is being directly loaded from a folder on your computer, if that folder is moved/deleted, the extension will break.
 If the folder must be moved/deleted, you can uninstall and then reinstall the extension.

+## Font
+You need the Comic Sans MS font installed to use this.
+It usually comes with Windows and Mac.